fpgaprince/rtd/docs/source/fundamentals.rst

 To go from from an arbitrary decimal value to its binary representation, you'll want to divide by 2 and track the remainder.
-The first division represents the LSB.
+The first remainder of the division represents the LSB.
 The last, the MSB.

 e.g. 9